PlatypusBacon/PatternAnalysis-2025/recognition/s4743458_ConvNeXt/README.md

 These were performed as follows.
 These represent noise that may be present in actual MRI images for training as explained below:

 * Horizontal flip - used as images may be flipped in test set
-* Rotation - used as images may be ooriented differently
+* Rotation - used as images may be oriented differently
 * Colour Jitter - used to brighten sections of MRI for noise
 * Affine - used as scale may change across images
 * Gaussian Blur - used as resolution may change or sections may be blurred